 Paddy Harrington RGD, founder of Frontier

-Jessica Hische is a lettering artist, illustrator, author, and self-described “avid internetter” working in San Francisco and Brooklyn.
+Jessica is a lettering artist, illustrator, author and self-described “avid internetter” working in San Francisco and Brooklyn.
 After graduating with a degree in Graphic and Interactive Design from Tyler School of Art (Temple University) in 2006, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. In 2009, after two and a half years, Jessica left to further her freelance career and embark on several fun personal projects.
 Jessica began Daily Drop Cap, a project in which every day she created a new illustrative letter, working through the alphabet a total of twelve times.
 She’s created several educational micro-sites including Mom This is How Twitter Works, Should I Work for Free? and Don’t Fear the Internet (a collaborative project with Russ Maschmeyer).
-Jessica has been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, and a “Person to Watch” by GD USA.
-She’s been personally profiled in many magazines including Eye Magazine (UK), Communication Arts, Grafik Magazine (UK), and Novum Magazine (Germany).
-Her first book, In Progress, is available through Chronicle Books.

-Nick Sherman is a typographer and typographic consultant based in New York City.
+Nick is a typographer and typographic consultant based in NYC.
 He is a co-founder of Fonts In Use and a columnist at A List Apart.
 He serves on the board of directors for the Type Directors Club, the Adobe Typography Customer Advisory Board, as well as the artistic board for the Hamilton Wood Type & Printing Museum.
 He is both a graduate of and consultant for the Type@Cooper typeface design program at Cooper Union.
 Nick has worked at Font Bureau, Webtype, and MyFonts, directing web design and promotional material for typefaces in print and digital media.
-He graduated with honors from the Graphic Design program at MassArt in Boston, where he also taught undergraduate typography and letterpress printing.
-Originally from Cape Cod, he is also a skateboarder, pizza enthusiast, printer, musician, and classic horror film buff.
+He graduated with honours from the Graphic Design program at MassArt in Boston, where he also taught undergraduate typography and letterpress printing.

-Exploring the past, present and future of script typeface design.
+Presentation description: The past, present and future of script typeface design

 About Future By Design